 Four – Take other people’s content and comment on why you like it, enjoyed it or disagree with it

 Obviously, we aren’t out to pretend that someone else’s content is ours.
 Done correctly you can take a blog, video, infographic, podcast, etc and draft it into your article followed by your thoughts or comments.

 Just don’t forget to credit the original source and link back to the original content.

 Here’s a specific example of how we took the Chemistry of Content Marketing and followed up with 4 reasons why we thought it was a really helpful piece of content.

 Five – Take a series of videos and draw the lessons from them

 You can take a series of videos from Youtube, put them into a single blog article and follow up with your comments on them.

 We’ve done this a few times to help draw out the lessons in the content and place the series of videos into an accessible location.

-- Click here for my favourite ‘what is content marketing? videos’.
+- My favourite ‘what is content marketing?’ videos.
 You will see that I have commented on each video and extracted the main lessons

-- Click here for an article where we took 6 short videos from a series, put them in one place, and pulled out the main lessons
+- In this example we took 6 short videos from a series, put them in one place, and pulled out the main lessons